-Everything has a price and, generally speaking, the quality of cracker largely depends on how much you are prepared to pay.
+Everything has a price and, generally speaking, the quality of cracker depends on how much you are prepared to pay.
 I see from the ridiculously cheap box of family crackers I purchased the other day that we can look forward to liberating a variety of Really Useful Trinkets at crackertime, including a plastic paper clip, stretchy alien and an amusing imitation moustache (eye-wateringly held in place by means of small prongs up each nostril).
-The Memsahib bought a slightly more luxurious set, which I bought just in case we have visitors, will yield a shoe-horn, pack of playing cards, bottle opener (possibly a bit late for that) and – something I really have my eye on – a set of clockwork teeth.
+The Memsahib bought a slightly more luxurious cracker set, just in case we get visitors, which promises a shoe-horn, harmonica and – something I really have my eye on – a set of clockwork teeth.
 Things you can hang on to for hours, or even longer.
-More upmarket crackers contain correspondingly more expensive novelties – fireworks, cuff-links, silver-plated dog whistles, diamond rings, gold-plated tooth-picks…I’ve known people make their own crackers and insert miniature bottles of spirits or costume jewellery.
-It doesn’t neccesarily have to be tacky, or ostentatious; but it should be FUN.
+More upmarket crackers contain correspondingly more expensive novelties – fireworks, cuff-links, silver-plated staplers…I’ve known people make their own crackers and insert miniature bottles of spirits or costume jewellery.
+It doesn’t necessarily have to be tacky, or ostentatious; but it should be FUN.
 As a teenager, I once got a plastic water pistol, which I carefully filled with borrowed alcohol and took to a party the following evening, sharing the contents with a good friend.
 (Why? – because I was a teenager.)
-Most cracker novelties are pretty useless, though, and usually left forlornly abandoned at the table.
-However, my mother used to keep them for at least the next 12 months – actually, I’m pretty sure she had some left over from the Blitz.
+Sadly, and inexplicably, many cracker novelties are left forlornly abandoned at the table.
+However, my mother used to keep them for at least the next 12 months; actually, I’m pretty sure she had some left over from the Blitz.

 What do you call a bunch of chess players bragging about their games in a hotel lobby?